Head of School of Social Sciences and Global Studies from August 2019 to July 2020.

 I was Head of the Department of Geography from 2012-2016.

 Before joining the Open University I worked in the School Management, UMIST (University of Manchester Institute of Science and Technology), the Department of Land Economy, University of Cambridge, and the Department of Geography, Queen Mary, University of London.

 In 2007 I was a Fellow of the Institute of Advanced Studies, University of Durham.
 I have been a Visiting Fellow at the University of Melbourne, and UNSW, Sydney.

-I am a founding editor and editor-in-chief of the Journal of Cultural Economy.
+I was a founding editor of the Journal of Cultural Economy and editor-in-chief until 2017.

-My present research covers lies at the intersection of geographies of money and finance and cultural economy.
+My present research lies at the intersection of geographies of money and finance and cultural economy.

 £2,545 from the British Academy.
 Project entitled Money's eyes: the visualisation of financial data, September 2006-December 2007.